Skip Breadcrumb Links

 Skilled Trades = Construction Workers, Plumbers and Electricians

 When you think of a skilled trade you might think of the more traditional trades, like carpentry or plumbing (physically demanding jobs where you get your hands dirty).
 But just as other jobs have evolved over time, so have the trades.
-You may not think of baking or cooking as being skilled trades, yet many of us enjoy watching cooking shows and baking competitions with people who have become famous by excelling in their skilled trade.
+You may not think of baking or cooking as being skilled trades, yet many of us enjoy watching cooking shows and baking competitions with people who have become famous by excelling in their skilled trades.

 Bakers, child youth workers and events coordinators are all skilled trades workers.
 Skilled trades go well beyond the traditional roles that come to mind.
-In fact, to date there are hundreds of careers in the skilled trades.
+In fact, to date, there are hundreds of careers in the skilled trades.

 Myth #2